vegaprotocol/specs/protocol/XXXX-MSUP-Multisig_Update.md

 - All-or-nothing all of a user's deposited VEGA tokens count towards only 1 proposal at a time, and the entire amount is counted
 - Proposers must have VEGA deposited into voting smart contract
 - Any proposal whose vote count drops to zero is deleted
+- Once proposal goes through, the Token Recovery smart contract becomes the new Staking Bridge to ensure continuation of Vega network without more ETH transactions

 ## Parameters:
 These parameters are set at contract deployment and cannot be changed.
 If there needs to be an update, it needs to be redeployed and Vega needs to recognize the new contract and update it on the multisig contract with a multisig transaction.